Tarunb0/DevOps-docs-hub/jenkins/jenkins-install-QA-tools.md

 # Setup & Integrate Code Quality and Analysis Tools on Jenkins

-Certainly!
-Here's a detailed process for installing SonarQube Scanner, Checkstyle, PMD, and FindBugs on Jenkins:
+ Here are the comprehensive instructions for installing SonarQube Scanner, Checkstyle, PMD, and FindBugs on Jenkins:

 1. **SonarQube Scanner**: